maziac/DeZog/README.md

 - formatting registers
 	- customizable formatting for registers, e.g. format as hex and/or decimal and/or label etc.
 	- different formatting for registers while hovering
+- memory viewer / editor
+- automatic display of memory that is pointed to by HL, DE, etc.

 ## Constraints

 - supports only ZEsarUX emulator
 - build output must
 	- create a .list file (format as of Z80 Assembler: http://savannah.nongnu.org/projects/z80asm/)
-	- a .sna file containing the binary
+	- create a .sna file containing the binary

 ## Using Z80 Debug Adapter